 Check our other Dominican batida recipes for more tropical goodness.

-[Recipe] Batida de Níspero Recipe (Sapodilla Milkshake)
+[Recipe] Batida de Níspero (Sapodilla Milkshake)

-- 4 nísperos
+- 4 nísperos (sapodilla), (peeled and cubed)

-- 1 tablespoon of vanilla extract
+- 1 tablespoon vanilla extract

-- 6 cups of ice
+- 4 cups ice cubes

-- Serve: Serve immediately.
+- Serve immediately.